tonofshell/r-crash-course/presentation.md

     - R Studio Cloud is built off of [R Studio Server](https://www.rstudio.com/products/rstudio/download-server/) which anyone (with the right motivation and technical skills) can use to run their own browser-accessible R Studio experience

 ## Additional Resources
-- This presentation is geared to providing a sturdy base to get you working in R and R Studio
+- This course is geared to providing a sturdy base to get you working in R and R Studio
 - However, the world of R is immense, with many more topics and packages than we could ever hope to cover
 - Many references will be made to [R for Data Science](https://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham
   - Links to relevant sections will be provided whenever possible, but feel free to read the entire eBook at your leisure (it's free)!